-Most loss of control and skipping is caused by relay and radio troubles, double signals and the like.
+Most loss of control and skipping is caused by relay and red a skipping is caused by relay and radio troubles, double signals and the like.
 Motor vibration can also give trouble.

 Get all set up ready to fly.
 Take the rig out in the back yard and completely check out the system.
 Tie the model down, start the engine and go through several hundred turns and other maneuvers.
 Everything must work perfectly without a hitch on the ground to insure success in the air.
 A slow reliable model is a good start toward successful, satisfactory results.